Brooklands Club Level Member Benefits

 Parking is normally in the main Museum Car Park behind MBW during the week.
 Members can park pre-1975 classic cars on the Museum site at any time subject to event or other ad-hoc restrictions.

-At weekends Club Level members can park on the Museum site outside of the designated classic parking areas, or as directed, apart from specified event days as follows:- Parking in The Heights unless in a classic.
+At weekends Club Level Members can park on the Museum site outside of the designated classic parking areas, or as directed, apart from specified event days.

 Parking on Event Days

 Club Level parking is available in The Heights car park on event days off Wellington Way with bays near the entrance to the Museum - lookout for the signs.